tirinox/coin_distribute/README.md

    2) Compile the list of addresses in the `addresses` block.
 Note!
 Each address must be surrounded by quotes ""
    3) Fill the `actions`.
 4. Run `python distribute_main.py --config 1.yaml`

+## Plans and checkpoints

+By default, the script saves every succeeded action to the checkpoint file for every address and asset.
+So it won't execute the same action next time in case of script stop or failure.
-5. If you want to start over, delete the checkpoint YAML file under `db` folder.
+If you want to start over, delete the checkpoint YAML file under `db` folder.
 Otherwise, the script won't execute the same action twice.

+If you want to disable this behavior, simply add `-P` or `--planless` flag to the command line.